 Deep Structures Reflected on the Surface

 One reason neuroanatomy instructors insist that students label the anterior view of the brainstem repeatedly is that every surface feature mirrors an internal functional zone.
+The cerebral peduncles of the midbrain contain the basis pedunculi, composed of descending corticospinal and corticopontine fibers.
 The basilar pons serves as a massive relay station, packed with pontine nuclei and transverse fibers heading into the cerebellum.
-Worth adding: the pyramids on the medulla are pure motor highway bundles destined for the spinal cord.
+The pyramids on the medulla are pure motor highway bundles destined for the spinal cord.
 Lastly, the olives contain the inferior olivary nuclei, crucial structures for movement coordination and proprioceptive relay to the cerebellum.
-Day to day, the cerebral peduncles of the midbrain contain the basis pedunculi, composed of descending corticospinal and corticopontine fibers.
 Recognizing this internal-external relationship transforms memorization into genuine anatomical understanding.

 A Systematic Approach to Labeling Diagrams